asyncapi/website/pages/docs/tutorials/streetlights.md

 - [Install Git on Windows](https://git-scm.com/download/win)
 - [Install Git on Linux](https://git-scm.com/download/linux)

-# Creating the AsyncAPI file
+# Tutorial Step 1

-Let's start by creating an AsyncAPI file to describe your API.
+In this step, we will create an AsyncAPI file to describe your API.
 It will help you generate the code and the documentation later on.

 <CodeBlock>
 {`asyncapi: '2.2.0'